mhkeller/chartbuilder-electron/README.md

   },
 ````

-Then, following the **Developing** instructions below to create your build.
+Then, follow the **Developing** instructions below to create your build.

-For the `chartbuilder-electron` repo, we've added [a commit sha preceeded](package.json#L31) by a `#` to better keep track of which version of that repository we are pulling, but that is optional.
+*Note on versioning:* For the `chartbuilder-electron` repo, there's added [a commit sha preceeded](package.json#L31) by a `#` to better keep track of which version of that repository we are pulling, but that is optional.
 Without a specific commit or branch name, it will pull the latest at the time of building.

 For more information on npm dependencies as Git Urls, [check out the npm docs](https://docs.npmjs.com/files/package.json#git-urls-as-dependencies).